SDK Reference

 Use Cases:

-• websiteId: Scope events to different websites or projects within your organization
+• websiteId: Scope events to different websites within your organization

 • namespace: Group events logically (e.g., billing, auth, api, webhook)